-First Offense Second Offense Third Offense Arson Suspension (10 days) and possible expulsion.
+First Offense Second Offense Third Offense Arson Suspension (up to 10 days) and possible expulsion.
 Contact parent and police.
 Recommend expulsion.
 Contact parents and police.
-Physical Aggression - Assault Suspension (up to 10 days) and possible expulsion.
+Physical Aggression - Assault School Threat - Major Suspension (up to 10 days) and possible expulsion.
 Contact parents and police.
 Recommend expulsion.
 Contact parents and police.
-School Threat - Major Suspension (up to 10 days) and possible expulsion.
-Contact parents and police.
-Recommend expulsion.
-Contact parents and police.
 Illegal Substance - Distribution Suspension (up to 10 days) and possible expulsion.
 Contact parents and police.
 Recommend expulsion.
 Contact parents and police.
 Disruption Suspension (up to 10 days) pending conference with parent, police and superintendent.
 Recommend expulsion.
 Verbal Aggression Suspension (up to 5 days).
 Contact parents.
-Suspension (up to 10 Days).
+Suspension (up to 10 days).
 Contact parents Recommend expulsion.
 Inappropriate Physical Contact Suspension (up to 10 days) and possible expulsion.
 Recommend expulsion.
 Weapons Contact parents and police.
 Recommend expulsion for firearm in a weapon free zone.